Atticus29/swarmReporter/README.md

 - [x] Reporter reports essential details about the swarm (does it require a ladder?
 Approximate size of swarm (baseball vs. basketball))
 - [x] Users can post a picture of the swarm
 - [x] A user is alerted if the email address already exists
-- [ ] Users can see swarms they've claimed but not retrieved on a separate page
+- [x] Users can see swarms they've claimed but not retrieved on a separate page
-- [ ] Users can see swarms they've reported by have not been retrieved
+- [x] Users can see swarms they've reported by have not been retrieved
-- [ ] Claims are removed from the database once the claimer confirms that the swarm was retrieved
+- [x] Claims are removed from the database once the reporter deletes the swarm (say, after it has been retrieved)
+- [x] The reporting user can see who claimed the swarm
+- [x] Contact information between reporter and responder can be exchanged if both sides want that
+- [x] Users can see swarm reports within a certain radius
+- [x] Reporters and responders can cancel a report/claim

+## Future features:
 - [ ] Users can swipe down on the screen to refresh the location
 - [ ] Users are prevented from retrieving more than one swarm a week
-- [ ] A claimed swarm re-appears as available if it is not physically retrieved in 6 hours
 - [ ] Contact information between reporter and responder is exchanged
-- [ ] Users can see swarm reports within a certain radius
 - [ ] A responding user can see the report and find out how far away it is from their location/address, updated in real time
 - [ ] Users are notified when a new swarm is reported in their area
-- [ ] The reporting user can see who claimed the swarm and how far away they were when they claimed it.
-- [ ] Contact information between reporter and responder can be exchanged if both sides want that

-## Future features:
 - [ ] A claimed swarm re-appears as available if it is not physically retrieved by a certain amount of time
 - [ ] Swarm responders pay swarm reporters a very small sum of money for retrieving the swarm (this will incentivize the reporters to adopt)
-- [ ] Reporters and responders can cancel a report/claim
-- [ ] Reporters can decline a claim

 ## Distant future features:
 - [ ] Reporters can see responder’s geographical progress towards them on a map